Code-Institute-Submissions/stiofanEimeid-routeRep2.0/README.md

 As a visitor to routeRep I want:

 1. to select a city and gather all the information I need for a successful trip.
-That means finding places to visit, stay and eat.
+That means finding places to visit, stay and dine.
 2. additionally, I want to keep track of my choices using a list.

 ### Design Choices